saibaliniR/Saibalini-test/README.md

 •	Change the appsettings.development.json as required.
 •	Run the project locally by pressing f5.
-•	Screenshot of the site is added in the name as  “core-site.png” N.B- identity cannot be implemented as my azure credit limit is exhausted.
+•	Screenshot of the site is added in the name as  “core-site.png”